WELCOME TO THE WEBSITE OF THE

 In the meeting, a review of the financial operations was conducted, as well as a review of the operational and technical activities that have occurred over the past 12 months since the last General Meeting.
 In addition, votes were cast for new board members and for one other voting issue.

-For more information about the meeting, including the voting results, the full text of the 2014 Annual General Meeting Notice, and the presentations given during the meeting, please click HERE.
+For more information about the meeting, including the full text of the 2016 Annual General Meeting Notice, please click HERE.

 SIP Forum Reports Results From RTCWeb-it 2 Interoperability Testing Event